Top 10 Best Keynote Speakers in Sydney: Ranked & Reviewed for 2026

 Tim Longhurst is a Sydney-based futurist and keynote speaker with more than 15 years of experience.
 He is known for interactive, engagement-led sessions rather than lecture-style talks.

 His keynotes focus on future thinking, disruption, and innovation strategy.
 Sessions often involve live exercises that prompt audience participation and creative problem solving.
-This format helps teams think differently about change.

 His authority draws from experience as a former Google strategist and his work across tech, finance, and innovation events.
 He suits audiences open to interaction and active learning.